Getting Paid to Your Bank

 Verify account details are correct

-Contact Stripe support
+Contact PayPal or Stripe support depending on which provider

 Can't Find Routing Info